AlgoTradingHub/theplatform-book/source/platform/platform.md

 ## Channels and Pi-Calculus

-Channels are a typed conduit through which you can send and receive values to/from other tasks.
-Values can be channels themselves as well (Pi-Calculus feature).
+Channels are a typed conduit through which you can send and receive vаlues to/from other tasks.
+Vаlues can be channels themselves as well (Pi-Calculus feature).

 We have implemented several types of channel: